PaddlePaddle/Paddle/doc/design/csp.md

 In Go, we first create a channel as explained in the section above and then perform read and write operations on top of the channels.

-In Go, the `select` statement lets a goroutine wait on multiple communication operations.
-A `select` blocks untill one of its cases can run, then it executes that case.
-It chooses one at random if multiple are ready.

 ```go
 ch1  := make(chan int)
 ch2  := make(chan int, 100)